tcvdijk/wupstream/README.md

 * The contest instances with 'officially' correct solutions.
 These should all pass.
 * Small instances with our manual solution.
 This includes a number of weird corner cases.
 These should all pass.
-* The 'regression testing' instances with Wüpstream's solution.
+* The 'regression testing' instances with Wüpstream's own solution.
 These will all pass, but we do not vouch for correctness.
-If you change anything about the program and one of these tests unexpected fails, you know where to look.
+If you change anything about the program and one of these tests unexpectedly fails, you now know where to look.

 # Libraries used

-Wüpstream use RapidJSON.
-It is free under an MIT license; get it at rapidjson.org.
+Wüpstream use RapidJSON, which is freely available under an MIT license; get it at rapidjson.org.

 # License